mab253/software-interventions-spring22/README.md

 - Blackboard
 - Node.js, npm

-We will use other software development kits (SDKs), APIs, places to meet and collaborate online, etc. throughout the course.
+We will use other software development kits (SDKs), APIs, tools, places to meet and collaborate online, etc. throughout the course.
 This will be noted in specific weeks.

 ## expectations and requirements

 - class attendence and punctuality
-- participate actively in lecture with questions, and discussion - "step up, step back" or "move up, move up"
+- participate actively in lecture with questions, and discussion - "step up, step back" or ["move up, move up"](https://www.nasco.coop/sites/default/files/srl/AORTA%20Meeting%20Facilitation%20Resource%20Sheet%20July%202014.pdf)
 - we'll be sharing and critiquing each others' work - try to be honest and friendly, open and respectful when giving & receiving feedback

 This class is an inclusive and harassment-free space for everyone, with no tolerations of discimination based on gender, race, sexual orientation, religion, disability, or appearance.
 Please feel free to let me know privately if you have an academic accommodation.